Venture Fast Track

 10:00am – 11:00am – Building Your Company From Square One

-Start the day off with a crash course in building your company from the beginning.
+Start the day off with a crash course in building your company from the beginning to be an investable one.

 - How do you make your funding decisions?
 Equity?
 Non-equity?